-Companies can have upwards of a thousand third-parties and it is important to be able to differentiate and categorize each one of them.
+Companies can have upwards of a thousand third party vendors and it is important to be able to differentiate and categorize each one of them.
 To that end, inherent risk takes into account how a company is using their third-parties and what risk do they pose to the organization.
-In this blog, we’ll explain how to calculate inherent risk, how to quantify that risk and its importance within a risk management process.
+In this blog, we’ll explain how to calculate inherent risk, how to quantify that risk and its importance within a vendor risk management process.

-Let’s say an enterprise shares confidential data with a third-party because they need in order to engage with them.
-The inherent risk of that third-party will be very high, so the enterprise will want to engage in a much more thorough assessment.
+Let’s say an enterprise shares confidential data with a third party because they need in order to engage with them.
+The inherent risk of that third party vendor will be very high, so the enterprise will want to engage in a much more thorough assessment.
 The opposite is true if that enterprise is not sharing any data.
-The level of inherent risk of that third-party will be really low, and the enterprise won’t need as in depth of a review.
+The level of inherent risk of that third party vendor will be really low, and the enterprise won’t need as in depth of a review.

 How to calculate the inherent risk

 It is very important to put a framework in place.
 The first step is to develop an understanding of what categories are important to you, as well as the way you want to weigh those different categories — is one more important than the other?
 How?